-In order to obtain any degree or certificate from Yavapai College, a candidate must:
+In order to obtain any degree or certificate from Yayapai College, a candidate must:

 - 1. Satisfy entrance requirements as a regular student; - 2.
 Complete all courses required in one of the degree or certificate programs offered by Yavapai College.
 Occasionally, degree requirements change between the time of the student's admission and the time of graduation.
 A student in continuous enrollment at Yavapai College may elect to graduate by satisfying degree requirements as listed at the time of admission, at the time of graduation, or at any time during the last period of continuous attendance.
 Continuous attendance means enrollment in the regular session (fall/spring or spring/fall) of each academic year. - If a course required for a degree or certificate has been deleted from the catalog, a comparable course will be substituted for the deleted course. - Other substitutions are generally not permitted.
 However, a student who believes particular circumstances warrant special consideration may petition to the supervising dean. - Courses approved as satisfying General Education requirements for all degrees are listed in the section entitled "General Education Courses." - 3.
 Earn a grade of "C" or higher in a course for it to apply toward a Yavapai College degree or certificate, or for inclusion in a student's Arizona General Education Curriculum. - a.
 A maximum of 12 credit hours of "S" credit from 100- and 200- level courses may be applied toward any Yavapai College degree/certificate program.
-S/U grading is not an option for courses that are part of the Arizona General Education Curriculum (AGEC).
+On an exception basis, "S" grades may be allowed in the AGEC for transfer credit, if documentation collected by the community college indicates that the "S" grade issued was the only option for the student and the "S" is "C or Better."
 For Spring 2020 only, students who chose an "S" grade in an AGEC course in response to the COVID-19 emergency may use this grade to complete their AGEC requirements.
-Arizona Universities will accept "S" grades earned in AGEC courses during Spring 2020.
+Arizona Universities will accept "S" grades earned in AGEC courses during Spring 2020. - b.

-- b.
 A maximum of 12 credit hours of Independent Study courses may be applied toward any Yavapai College degree/certificate program. - c.
 Special interest and developmental education courses (courses numbered below 100) will not be applied toward degrees and certificates. - d.
 Students may fulfill degree requirements after leaving Yavapai College by transferring back applicable credits earned at regionally accredited institutions of higher education.
-Students must adhere to the catalog requirements of their program of study during their last continuous enrollment at Yavapai College. - 4.
-Earn a cumulative grade-point average of 2.00 or better in all work completed at Yavapai College.
+Students must adhere to the catalog requirements of their program of study during their last continuous enrollment or current catalog year requirements at Yavapai College.

-- 5. Complete a minimum of fifteen semester hours in residence for a degree program.
+- 4. Earn a cumulative grade-point average of 2.00 or better in all work completed at Yavapai College; - 5.
+Complete a minimum of fifteen semester hours in residence for a degree program.
 If a certificate program requires 12-29 semester hours, a minimum of half the total hours must be completed in residence; if a certificate program requires 11 or fewer credits, all of the semester hours must be completed in residence. - 6.
 A maximum of 30 credit hours by any combination of Experiential Learning (examination, special articulation agreement, or evaluation) will be accepted; - 7.
 File a petition for graduation with Academic Advising no later than March 1.
 A student eligible for graduation at the end of the fall regular semester must petition for graduation no later than October 1; - 8.
 Remove all marks of deficiency on the student's records thirty days prior to the day of commencement, if expecting to use credit in those subjects toward graduation; - 9.
 Remove any indebtedness to the college.